Key Takeaway

 How These Medications Interact

 Gabapentin and tirzepatide work on entirely separate biological systems.
 Gabapentin acts on neuronal calcium channels, while tirzepatide activates gut hormone receptors.
-They do not share metabolic enzymes or compete for the same pathways.
-From a pharmacological perspective, there is no direct conflict.
+They don't share metabolic enzymes or compete for the same pathways.
+From a pharmacological perspective, there's no direct conflict.

 Overlapping Side Effects